root-foundation/root/README.md

 Personal token represents individual potential.<br/>
 Idea token represents idea potential (e.g., a company).

 The value of tokens is grounded in reality: network tokens hold personal tokens, which hold idea tokens (companies), which are tied to revenue.
-Tokens aren’t memes, they are instruments that sit *above* companies and money.
+Tokens aren’t memes, they are instruments that sit *on top of* companies (which sit on top of money, i.e., revenue).

+### IV) The NetworkToken

+At the heart of RootNet is the **NetworkToken**, a network token that holds stakes in all users (via their personal tokens), while each user holds a stake in it.

+The NetworkToken represents _humanity’s collective potential_.

+Because we each hold a *stake* in our collective potential, an action that harms our shared future, even if profitable in the short term, will be strongly disincentivized because it will tank the NetworkToken's value (and reduce the wealth in *all* of our hands).

 RootNet will change our world.
-It will grow collective wealth _without inflation_ through Universal Basic _Equity_, rewrite education with better incentives, and stop short-term gains that cause long-term collective harm by aligning incentives with what we _truly_ value.
+It will grow collective wealth _without inflation_ through Universal Basic _Equity_, rewrite education with better incentives, and align incentives with what we _truly_ value.
 RootNet will even _enable_ superintelligence.

+### V) New Foundation for Civilization

 RootNet is a new foundation for civilization that achieves prosperity through unity.